johnhw/summerschool2018/README.md

 * [Part 1: Learning control manifolds](ii_unsupervised.ipynb)
 * [Part 2: Probabilistically filtering intent](iii_probabilistic.ipynb)

+# What is the purpose of this course?

+This course aims to to take a fresh look at how computers determine what users want to do.
+We will examine machine learning approaches to inferring user intention from observed sensor signals.

+After this course, you should be able to:
+* Have a fundamental understanding of the input problem;
+* Understand the ways in which human-input sensors can vary;
+* Use unsupervised learning to learn **manifolds** or **clustering** which might explain apparently complex behaviour.
+* How to attach manifolds of control ("compressed" versions of things that are sensed) to action spaces (things we might want to do)
+* Use probabilistic inference to **reliably** infer and track an action states
+* Use probabilistic models to accumulate information from the user reliably and efficiently.

 ## Technical details
 We will be using Jupyter notebooks with Python 2.7.
 These exercises will work best if you can run them on a local machine.